cusisom/East-Asia-Morphometrics/Code/Analysis_code/README.md

 ## Folder Contents

-The three files (besides this README) all encompass the same material.
+The three code files all encompass the same material.

 	`EAanalysis.r` = The script developed for data analysis `EAanalysis.qmd` = The markdown file created for presentation of analysis.
 	`EAanalysis.html` = An easy to follow walkthrough and visualization of my analysis.

+Additionally, there are four image files that are used in my EAanalysis.qmd.
+	`d1array.png` = Anterior view of array plot `d1array1.png` = Lateral view of array plot `d1Graphic.png` = Anterior view of mean shape plot `d1Graphic2.png` = Lateral view of mean shape plot

 ## Viewing